StrawberryPH/Discord-Scraper/README.md

 # Discord-Scraper

-Scrapes Usernames And Activities From All Members In Servers Your Bot Is In
+Easy To Use Discord Scraper It Scrapes Usernames And Activities From All Members In Servers Your Bot Is In